 How Much Firewood Is in a Bundle?

-Many firewood companies will also sell their wood by the bundle.
+Many firewood companies also sell wood by the bundle.
 Like with face cords and ricks, there’s no standard for how much wood a bundle will contain.
-However, there are some general guidelines that most companies tend to follow with their bundles.
+However, there are some general guidelines most companies tend to follow.

-A typical bundle will contain 4-6 pieces of firewood.
-So, the total volume of wood you’ll receive will be somewhere between 0.75-1 cubic feet of wood.
+A typical bundle contains 4-6 pieces of firewood.
+So, the total volume of wood you’ll receive will be between 0.75 and 1 cubic foot of wood.

 Bundles usually come either wrapped in plastic or net bags.
 They are convenient to purchase and transport for one-time use.